Book Companion

 If you want to learn how to get likelihood inference for very general models, read chapter 2 and then work through all DIY-MLE and TMB layers in the other chapters (again not forgetting chapter 18).

-If you want to learn simple traditional statistics with linear models, GLMs, and mixed models with standard function in R, do the non-Bayesian parts of chapter 2, all of chapter 3 and then the 'canned function' layers in all other chapters.
+If you want to learn simple traditional statistics with linear models, GLMs, and mixed models with standard functions in R, do the non-Bayesian parts of chapter 2, all of chapter 3 and then the 'canned function' layers in all other chapters.

-If you were never sure about the meaning of the parameter estimates R functions lm() and glm() (and many others, too) produce, especially for factors: work through chapters 3 and 6–8.
+If you were never sure about the meaning of the parameter estimates that R functions lm() and glm() (and many others, too) produce, especially for factors: work through chapters 3 and 6–8.

 If you were never quite sure what a link function was: read chapters 2, 3 and then 11–17.